 - Mold + Mildew

-We often associate allergies with spring, but seasonal allergies actually occur spring, summer and fall.
+We often associate allergies with spring, but seasonal allergies actually occur in spring, summer and fall.
 All three seasons can suffer from high pollen levels.
 Plus, seasonal hay fever is not the only allergy condition.
 For those allergic to pet dander or mold, those are triggers present the entire year.
 Fighting indoor contaminants requires year-round solutions.

 Choosing a Home Air Filter to Fight Allergies